vipulyaara/Kafka/README.md

 ## Architecture

 This app focuses on scalable, flexible and reactive app architecure.
-It can even be "too much code" (e.g. dependency injection) for an app this size, but it is meant to be scaled well.
+Parts of the architecture are taken from Chris Banes' [Tivi app](https://github.com/chrisbanes/tivi)

 It is a version of MVVM with interactors as an additional layer to enhance re-usability.
 The app uses following frameworks